 ESP Studios Buttonville

 The blacksmith shop, on the north east corner of Woodbine and 16th, was built in 1860, and the two story house, was built in 1875.
-By the 1950's the barn had become the Village Forge Antiques. (today the house and barn are across the street!)
+By the 1950's the barn had become the Village Forge Antiques. (today the house and barn are across the street being used as a school!)

-The second year brought the Fairlight CMI and Lisa Dalbello, Gary O, and most fortunately, Bob Ezrin, who recorded Alice Cooper's Da Da.
+The second year brought the Fairlight CMI and Lisa Dalbello, Gary O, and most fortunately, Bob Ezrin, who recorded Alice Cooper's Da Da album with Dick Wagner.

-The view from Woodbine Avenue approaching 16th Ave.
-The studio is in back of the blacksmith shop on the right.(Dalbello's Camaro?)
+Taken from Woodbine Avenue approaching 16th.
+The studio is in the blacksmith shop on the right, Dalbello's Camaro in front.

 Bachus defending the front door...or thinking about Chickens!

-The first Wall of Shame with a very young John Clark carrying the stolen High School rubbish bin.
+The first Wall of Shame with a very young John Clarke carrying the stolen High School rubbish bin.

 The East Wall featuring one of the first Betamax Video Libraries in a recording studio in Canada!